wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ### Auto provision users
 :::info
-The following workflow only applies to:
-* Dedicated cloud instances and Self-managed deployments
+The following workflow only applies to Dedicated cloud instances and Self-managed deployments.
 :::

 A person in your company (someone who has the same domain as your company) can sign in to your W&B Organization with Single Sign-On (SSO) if SSO is set up and the SSO provider permits it.